Statutes of the National Union of Students in Norway – English

 The Secretariat of the NSO is employed by the Executive Committee, in accordance with employment routines determined by the Executive Committee.
 The Head of Secretariat has the responsibility of employer within the Secretariat.

-The Head of Secretariat formulates job descriptions, which form part of the employment contract between the NSO and its employees.
+The leader of Secretariat formulates job descriptions, which form part of the employment contract between the NSO and its employees.
 The Central Board must be informed when job descriptions are formulated for the Secretariat.
 The job description must be approved by the Executive Committee.

 Employees cannot hold honorary positions in the NSO, have held an honorary position on the Executive Committee in the two years prior to permanent employment or one year prior to temporary employment, or have held an honorary position on the Central Board, Control Committee or Election Committee during the year prior to employment.